Intellectual Property Policy

 1.1 Determination of Rights to Protectable IP

-The College will assert ownership rights to protectable IP, except copyrightable IP, developed under any of the following circumstances:
+The College will assert ownership rights to protectable IP, except copyrightable IP (see below), developed under any of the following circumstances:

 a) Development was funded by an externally sponsored research program or by any agreement that allocates rights to the College.